Friends-of-Tracking-Data-FoTD/FoundationsInR/README.md

 * Statsbomb.R
   * A file containing how to get started with the StatsBomb open data, provided to us graciously via this link: https://github.com/statsbomb/open-data.

+* Statsbomb_Shiny_Part1.R
+  * Most of the code is reused from Statsbomb.R except we now create a basic shiny application to visualize shot map information

 Some additional repos that may help:
   * https://github.com/statsbomb/StatsBombR (Feel free to look at the code for how they pull data to see the difference between what is provided in this repo vs other ways to transform data)